John Lyon-Dalberg-Acton, 5th Baron Acton

-John Charles Harold Ferdinand Lyon-Dalberg-Acton, 5th Baron Acton (born 19 August 1966), is a British author and peer.
+John Charles Harold Ferdinand Lyon-Dalberg-Acton, 5th Baron Acton (born 19 August 1966), is a British author, writing under the name Johnny Acton, and peer.

 Born in Oxford, Lyon-Dalberg-Acton was educated at Winchester College (1980–1983) and Balliol College, Oxford (1984–1989).
 He wrote and farmed in Gloucestershire, married Lucinda Percival in 1998 and became the 5th Baron Acton and 17th Marquess of Groppoli upon the death of his father in October 2010.